repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/setup.rst

     * Root threshold

-        It defines the number of keys required to sign the Root metadata.
+        It defines the number of keys required to sign the Root metadata before it's considered trusted and will be published.

-        The minimum number of keys required to update and sign the TUF Root metadata.
+        That's the minimum number of keys required to update and sign the TUF Root metadata.
 It's required to be at least 2.

         .. note::